Mother eating one meal a day so children don’t starve hospitalised with malnutrition

 This comes as new Office for National Statistics data released on Wednesday revealed the UK inflation rate is the highest it’s been since 1982, at 10.1 per cent.

-Ms Thompson, who has a son, 14, and daughter, 11, said: “I hate waking up every morning and thinking ‘oh my God, not again’.
+Ms Thomson, who has a son, 14, and daughter, 11, said: “I hate waking up every morning and thinking ‘oh my God, not again’.

 “The cost of living is crazy now and I don’t know what I’m going to do.
 We have nothing.
 I honestly feel I’m going to have to resort to begging.